 Apricot Coconut Crumble Bars.
 A twist on a lemon version of the same cookie bars but could easily be made with any jam filling you prefer.

-I love all kinds of crumble bar cookies and there are many others to be found here on Rock Recipes but with apricot, my favorite fruit filling being the star of the show, this one has to be at the top of my favorites list.
+I love all kinds of crumble bar cookies and there are many others to be found here on Rock Recipes but with apricot, my favourite fruit filling being the star of the show, this one has to be at the top of my favourites list.

 This versatile recipe can use practically any fruit jam or compote for the filling and as an added bonus freezes very well too; just get them into the freezer immediately after they cool completely to preserve freshness and prevent the inevitable overindulgence that will follow. 😉

 Perhaps it’s the appealing photo, or perhaps there are a lot of other apricot lovers like me out there but this recipe has become one of our most popular cookie bars ever on Rock recipes.
 That’s something, considering there are over 200 cookie recipes on site.